Parliamentary.ai

 Groups Affected

-• Mothers with perinatal mental illness: Will benefit from increased access to NHS services and potentially improved support during a challenging period.
+• Mothers with perinatal mental illness: They will potentially have increased access to NHS services and accommodation to support their mental health and caregiving responsibilities.

 Full Text